sarg3nt/certified-kubernetes-administrator/07 Security/08 Network Policies.md

 By default, k8s ships with an allow all network policy.

-Applying the following would block all traffic to the pod matching the selector
+Applying the following would block all ingress and egress traffic to and from the pod matching the selector.

 ```yaml
 apiVersion: networking.k8s.io/v1